Popular Paving Patterns

 Paving slabs are a popular choice for creating functional and visually appealing outdoor spaces.
 They are versatile and can be used for a variety of purposes, including patios, walkways, and driveways.
 One of the most important decisions when it comes to installing paving slabs is the laying pattern.
 There are many different laying patterns to choose from, each with its own unique advantages and visual appeal.
-In this article, we’ll take a closer look at some of the most popular laying patterns for paving slabs.

 In addition to the laying pattern itself, there are also a variety of different materials and finishes to consider when choosing paving slabs.
-Natural stone, such as slate or sandstone, is a popular choice for its durability and timeless beauty, but it can have minor inconsistencies with dimensions and therefore tends to suit more random patterns.
+Natural stone, such as slate or sandstone, is a popular choice, but it can have minor inconsistencies with dimensions and therefore tends to suit more random patterns.
 Porcelain paving on the other hand, is far more dimensionally precise and works well where a formal pattern is desirable.
-When choosing a paving pattern, it's important to consider the type of paving material that works best with each pattern.
-Different materials can complement different patterns and can create different looks and feels in your outdoor space.
-Let's take a closer look at some of the most popular paving materials and the laying patterns that work well with each.
+In this article, we’ll take a closer look at some of the most popular laying patterns for paving slabs.

-Concrete: Concrete paving slabs are versatile choice.
+Concrete paving slabs are versatile choice.
 Concrete can create different looks depending on the finish chosen.
 One of the most popular looks with a concrete paver is a simple stack bond pattern, similar to a checkerboard.
 Some packs are premixed to enable a random layout to be used.

 In addition to the paving material, the laying pattern you choose can also have a significant impact on the overall look and feel of your outdoor space.
 Here are some examples of the types of looks that different laying patterns can create:

-Traditional: If you're looking for a traditional look, consider a random mixed pattern, especially using a natural stone material such as Indian sandstone or limestone.
+If you're looking for a traditional look, consider a random mixed pattern, especially using a natural stone material such as Indian sandstone or limestone.
 These patterns have a classic, timeless feel that works well with natural stone.

-Contemporary: For a more contemporary look, consider a stretcher bond or stack bond pattern.
+For a more contemporary look, consider a stretcher bond or stack bond pattern.
 These patterns are more formal, simple and elegant and wok well with porcelain paving materials.

 Some of the most popular paving patterns are detailed below: